agilexrm-docs/docs/guides/common/CustomizingLookAndFeel.md

 new page as much as we want to (we can copy the html code from the Default page into our new page and continue from there).
-There are multiple enhancements you can have on your new customized error page (links to your own bug reporting tool, customized links to user guides and help, etc…).
+There are multiple enhancements you can have on your new customized error page (links to your own bug reporting tool, customized links to user guides and help, etc.).